nmkmms/schedule_builder/README.md

-# Genetic algorithm app for building a schedule
+# Several algorithms app for building a schedule